benhowell/benhowell.github.com/_posts/2015-02-08-should-i-become-a-programmer-making-breaking-intrigue.md

 I'm not claiming that the indicators I've outlined in this article are definitive, however personal experience leads me to believe that the common thread throughout the examples above (Making, Breaking and Intrigue) indicate that people possessing these traits would be quite capable of becoming competent software engineers and most likely enjoy doing so as a career.

-I've deliberately avoided mentioning any academic qualifiers in this article because in my opinion, the subject needs to be considered first from a personal interest and motivation angle before an academic proficiency in certain subjects (e.g. mathematics, logic, computer science) or intelligence angle.
+I've deliberately avoided mentioning any academic qualifiers in this article because in my opinion, the subject needs to be considered first from a personal interest and motivation angle before an academic proficiency in certain subjects (e.g. mathematics, logic, computer science) or intelligence point of view.

 If you, one of your kids, or someone you know likes to know how things work, making things, breaking things or has a genuine appreciation or intrigue for the technicalities of things, in whatever subject, then programming may be a fulfilling and valuable career path to consider.